sissyliberation/runbrackets/README.md

-# Challonge TO
+# runbrackets.com

-Challonge TO is a web app designed to help tournament organizers run their Challonge brackets more smoothly.
+[runbrackets.com](runbrackets.com) is a web app designed to help tournament organizers run their Challonge brackets more smoothly.
 Inspired by Challonge Match Display.

+Formerly named (ChallongeTO)

 ## Getting Started

-You'll need to grab your Challonge API Key.
+If you're a TO, you 'll need to grab your Challonge API Key.
 Don't have one?
 Head [here](https://challonge.com/settings/developer).

 Create your bracket on Challonge and add participants.
-Then, head [here](http://challonge-to.herokuapp.com/#/).
+Then, head [here](http://www.runbrackets.com/signup).
 You're all set.

+If you're just a participant, just grab a Challonge URL, like challonge.com/letstrythisout, and you're good.

 ### Prerequisities